What does “employment at will” mean and can an employer truly terminate an employee for any reason?

 Implementing and adhering to the proper policies and procedures is especially crucial following the termination of an employee.
 Having the proper process in place can prevent legal disputes (e.g., wrongful termination, contract/compensation disputes), as well as mitigate potential security risks (access to sensitive information).

 The departure of an employee is inevitable.
 Knowing your business is prepared will give you peace of mind and save you money.
-An experienced labor and employment attorney can help you implement a comprehensive offboarding process catered to your business.
+An experienced labor and employment attorney with specialization in HR Consulting attorney can help you implement a comprehensive offboarding process catered to your business.

 DISCLAIMER: This information is provided as a courtesy and is intended for the general information of the matters discussed above and should not be relied upon as legal advice.
 Neither Kelley Kronenberg, nor its individual attorneys or staff, are responsible for errors, omissions and/or typographical errors – always seek competent legal counsel.